rbisdorff/Digraph3/docSphinx/tutorial.rst

 Generating random trees
 .......................

-Using the :py:class:`graphs.RandomTree` class, we may generate a random tree graph of order 9.
+Using the :py:class:`graphs.RandomTree` class, we may, for instance, generate a random tree graph of order 9.

 >>> t = RandomTree(order=9,seed=100)
 >>> t